vcbbutler/BB-life/README.md

 # Conway's Game of Life with GPU Acceleration
 ![Demo of Conway's Game of Life](demo.gif)

-A 3D visualization of Conway's Game of Life using:
-- PyTorch for GPU-accelerated game logic
+A colorful visualization of Conway's Game of Life using PyTorch for GPU-accelerated game logic
-- VisPy for 3D visualization
-- PyQt5 for the settings UI

 ## Features